MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-url-route-overview.md

 ## UrlPathMap configuration element

 UrlPathMap element is used to specify Path patterns to back-end server pool mappings.
-This following is the snippet of urlPathMap element from template file.
+The following code example is the snippet of urlPathMap element from template file.

 	"urlPathMaps": [
 	{